tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 ### Merging

-Merged all the mosquito dataset (wnv) by zip codes - all zipcodes that did not have mosquito detected will have zero - goal:
+To integrate our datasets, we utilized the shared `zip_code` variable as a key for merging.
+This allowed us to successfully combine WNV-positive mosquito datasets (2021–2024), HVI scores, and MODZCTA shapefiles.
+For the mosquito data, we ensured that zip codes without mosquito detection were assigned a value of zero.

-Relevant variables included in dataset:
+Relevant variables included in datasets:

+- zip_code

+- borough

+- date

+- neighborhood

+- hvi

+- name

+- latitude

+- longtitude

+- yearmoda

+- temp

+- max

+- min

+- prcp

+- dewp

+- year

 -

 ## Exploratory Analysis

 look at the distribution of wnv by borough

-is heat vulnerability assocaited with wnv+ mosquitoes (no assocaition)

 We first wanted to look at which weather station to use for our temperature analysis as we were curious of whether there were any